Rahulladhani/Identifying-Plant-Health-Issues-with-AI-and-Convolutional-Neural-Networks-CNN-/README.md

 # Project Structure

-**main.py:** The main script for running the Streamlit application.
+• **main.py:** The main script for running the Streamlit application.

-**model/:** Directory containing the pre-trained CNN model and any related files.
+• **model/:** Directory containing the pre-trained CNN model and any related files.

-**requirements.txt:** List of required Python packages, including TensorFlow and Streamlit.
+• **requirements.txt:** List of required Python packages, including TensorFlow and Streamlit.

-**sample_images/:** A collection of sample images for testing the app’s functionality.
+• **sample_images/:** A collection of sample images for testing the app’s functionality.

+# Conclusion
+This CNN-based Plant Disease Detection tool serves as a valuable asset for agricultural diagnostics, offering a rapid, AI-driven approach to identifying plant diseases.
+With its intuitive interface and high-accuracy model, users can gain insights into crop health efficiently, empowering timely intervention and better crop management practices.
+Future improvements may include expanding the dataset for broader disease coverage and enhancing model accuracy.